The Second Life of Zorro

 Training a Rehab Juvenile Red-tail

-Falconry is a “sport” in which the hunter uses the bird to kill prey.
-(Unlike hunting dogs, birds never bring dinner back to the falconer – who has to approach the bird and try to convince her that she’s getting a good deal to let go of her prize!)
-For our native species, this means that usually the falconer is required to capture only an advanced fledgling – say in about September – tame her down a bit, use food as a reward, and quickly get her returning to him at a signal.
+Falconry is a “sport” – in the Middle Ages and in other cultures it was a vocation – in which the hunter uses the bird to kill prey.
+(Unlike hunting dogs, birds never bring dinner back to the falconer, who has to approach the bird and try to convince her that she’s getting a good deal to let go of her prize!)
+For our native species, this means that usually the falconer is required to capture only a juvenile – say in about September – tame her down a bit, use food as a reward, and quickly get her returning to him at a signal.
 This bird will fly, untethered, to a falconer’s gloved fist for a tidbit.
-He then takes the bird into the field and hunts with her.
+He then takes the bird into the field and hunts with her by flushing rabbits or gamebirds for her to kill.
 Most of these are young birds who are not thriving well on their own.
-So many young raptors die the first year, many from not having figured out the refinements of hunting, so they starve.
+So many young raptors die the first year, many from not having figured out the refinements of hunting.
+They starve.
 (Zorro, as we know, had come in ill.)

 The falconer is, in this case, NOT imprinting the bird on humans; it’s too late for a classic malimprintation.
 And he usually releases such a bird at the end of hunting season, February or March, or for rehab birds, even earlier, in November or December, and lets it go on about its hawkish business.
 Such a bird may be “acclimated” to humans, but really will not approach unknown people unless it is starving, and sometimes not even then.
 (It would be a pretty poor falconer to work with a bird that then starved!)
 You might be surprised what these birds will eat when the larder is bare.